wp-plugins/wordpress-ecommerce/readme.txt

 Or, read on to find out more about what you can get from MarketPress...

 = Sick of WP-ecommerce? =
-One of the main reasons we developed MarketPress was because, basically, all of the existing WordPress ecommerce plugins out there offer a pretty awful user experience.
-Especially WP-ecommerce, so we built a complete importer - allowing you to easily import your troublesome WP ecommerce store into MarketPress... hurrah!
+One of the main reasons we developed MarketPress was because, basically, so many of the existing WordPress ecommerce plugins out there offer a pretty awful user experience.
+WP-ecommerce being the most popular, we built a complete importer - allowing you to easily import your troublesome WP-ecommerce store into MarketPress... hurrah!

 = Want to make your product listings look amazing? = MarketPress is 100% customizable, but in case you don't want to get stuck into all that CSS, it comes with: